IrynaZazyba/JWD_Test_system/README.md

 # Bee-testing system

-### Structure description
+### Description
-Client-server application for testing knowledge
+Client-server application for testing knowledge.
+Bee-testing provides the infrastructure for creating and passing tests.
+Ease of use,  the ability to collect statistics, wide functionality in administration, content-appropriate interface.

 ### Functionality